 Scholarly Commons Citation

 Bratton, William W., "Shareholder Value and Auditor Independence" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 504.
+504.